Trump To Host Bahrain Crown Prince For Talks On Iran, Maritime Security - White House - UrduPoint

 WASHINGTON (UrduPoint News / Sputnik - 13th September, 2019) US President Donald Trump will welcome Bahrain's Crown Prince Salman bin Hamad Al-Khalifa to the White House on Monday for talks on maritime security and the "threat" posed by Iran, the White House said in a statement.

-Trump will welcome His Royal Highness Prince Salman bin Hamad Al-Khalifa ... to the White House on September 16, 2019," the statement said on Thursday.
-"The two leaders are expected to discuss maritime security, countering the threat from Iran, efforts to promote peace in the region, and counterterrorism."
+"President Donald J. Trump will welcome His Royal Highness Prince Salman bin Hamad Al-Khalifa ... to the White House on September 16, 2019," the statement said on Thursday.
+"The two leaders are expected to discuss maritime security, countering the threat from Iran, efforts to promote peace in the region, and counterterrorism.